-3 The following authorities may request specific C-VIS data from the central access point under paragraph 4 in application of Decision 2008/633/JI218 in order to prevent detect or investigate terrorist offences or other serious criminal offences:

-- fedpol; a. - FIS: b. - c. the Office of the Attorney General of Switzerland; - d. the cantonal police and prosecution authorities and the police authorities of the cities of Zurich, Winterthur, Lausanne, Chiasso and Lugano.

-4 The central access point in accordance with Article 3 paragraph 3 of Decision 2008/633/JI is the fedpol operations centre.
+- 3 The following authorities may request specific C-VIS data from the central access point under paragraph 4 in application of Decision 2008/633/JI221 in order to prevent detect or investigate terrorist offences or other serious criminal offences: - a. fedpol; - b.
+FIS; - c. the Office of the Attorney General of Switzerland; - d. the cantonal police and prosecution authorities and the police authorities of the cities of Zurich, Winterthur, Lausanne, Chiasso and Lugano. - 4 The central access point in accordance with Article 3 paragraph 3 of Decision 2008/633/JI is the fedpol operations centre.

 Art.
-109b219 National visa system
+109b222 National visa system

-1 The SEM shall operate a national visa system.
+- 1 The SEM shall operate a national visa system.
 The system serves the registration of visa applications and the issue of visas granted by Switzerland.
-In particular, it contains the data transmitted via the national interface (N-VIS) to the C-VIS.

-2 Das national visa system contains the following categories of data on visa applicants.

-- alphanumerical data on the applicant and on the visa that has been applied а for, granted, denied, cancelled, revoked or extended; - b. the applicants' photographs and fingerprints; - the links between certain visa applications. c. - 216 Amended by Annex No I 1 of the Federal Decree of 26 Sept.
-2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBI 2014 2675). - 217 See footnote to Art.
-64a para.
-1. - 218 Council Decision 2008/633/JI of 23 June 2008 concerning access for consultation of the Visa Information System (VIS) by designated authorities of Member States and by Europol for the purposes of the prevention, detection and investigation of terrorist offences and of other serious criminal offences, OJ.
+In particular, it contains the data transmitted via the national interface (N-VIS) to the C-VIS. - 2 Das national visa system contains the following categories of data on visa applicants: - a. alphanumerical data on the applicant and on the visa that has been applied for, granted, denied, cancelled, revoked or extended; - b. the applicants' photographs and fingerprints; - c. the links between certain visa applications. - d.223 the data from RIPOL and from the ASF-SLTD to which the visa authorities have access; - e.224 the data from SIS to which the visa authorities have access, provided an alert has been issued under Chapter 4 of Regulation (EC) No 1987/2006225 and the requirements of Article 32 paragraph 1 of this EC Regulation have been met. - 221 Council Decision 2008/633/JI of 23 June 2008 concerning access for consultation of the Visa Information System (VIS) by designated authorities of Member States and by Europol for the purposes of the prevention, detection and investigation of terrorist offences and of other serious criminal offences, OJ.
 L 218 of 13.8.2008, p.
-129. Inserted by Art.
+129. - 222 Inserted by Art.
 2 No 1 of the Federal Decree of 11 Dec.
-2009 on the Approval and Implementation of the Exchange of Notes between Switzerland and the EU on the Adop- - 219 tion of the Regulation and Decision concerning the Visa Information System (VIS), in force since 20 Jan.
+2009 on the Approval and Implementation of the Exchange of Notes between Switzerland and the EU on the Adoption of the Regulation and Decision concerning the Visa Information System (VIS), in force since 20 Jan 2014 (AS 2010 2063, 2014): BBI 2009 4245) - force since 20 Jan.
 2014 (AS 2010 2063, 2014 1; BBI 2009 4245).